nesfit/ICS/Lectures/Lecture_10/Lecture.md

 ## Asynchronous Programming Model

-- for each operation, we define `AsyncCallback` object
+- for each operation, we define an `AsyncCallback`
-- this object defines a method that should be called when the operation ends
+- this callback is invoked when the operation ends
-- the method accepts [`IAsyncResult`](https://docs.microsoft.com/cs-cz/dotnet/api/system.iasyncresult?view=netframework-4.7.2) parameter
+- the callback receives an [`IAsyncResult`](https://docs.microsoft.com/cs-cz/dotnet/api/system.iasyncresult?view=netframework-4.7.2)

 ```C#